Thursday, 31 December 2015

 End of year post

 And so the year 2015 comes to its close.
 It has been a busy year, and like most years has had its ups and downs.
-The main issue for me continues to be work / life balance - I am truly dreadful about this and spend far too much time either at work or obsessing about it.
+The main issue for me continues to be work / life balance.
 On the other hand, at least my job is not boring!
-Although I am beginning to realise that a boring job could be very attractive.
+Although I am beginning to realise that a more boring job could be very attractive.
 So I need to address this.
 I really, really have to address this.

 There have been lots of good things about 2015.
 Most importantly the fantastic people in my life who have supported me.
 James is always there with advice which is not always welcomed by me, but is often exactly right.
-My three boys continue to be a joy to me, and I have a marvellous sister and some brilliant friends, who are much more loyal to me than I deserve.
-I have had the amazing experience of visiting Uganda, which has made me want to change my life.
+My three boys continue to be a joy to me, and I have a marvellous sister and some brilliant friends.
+I have had the amazing experience of visiting Uganda, which has made me re-evaluate my life.
 And I was so lucky to be part of the school Music trip to Germany in June.
-Our holidays have also been excellent - skiing in France in the spring with all of our boys as well as Aisling and Cat, and then our amazing road trip with David to the USA in the summer.
+Our holidays have also been excellent - skiing in France in the spring and then our amazing road trip with Davie to the USA in the summer.
 And of course two fantastic weekends with Alison and Hugh in Boat of Garten and hill-walking weekends aplenty.
 I loved our trip to Amsterdam in August with Heather and Ewan - part of our 30th Wedding Anniversary celebrations.
 Many people would probably not have expected James and I still to be married after 30 years, including us!
 And I should mention our gorgeous kitties, Tom and Ruby who are such fun - just watching their antics cheers me up.
 My health has been a bit bizarre though!
 A detached retina, a cataract operation, and several bad falls culminating in a broken ankle!
 I would never have guessed that all that lay ahead of me this time last year!
 The good news is that all of this was well treated by the very kind people I have met in Gartnavel and Hairmyres so I am all patched up and ready for the New Year.

 I wonder what 2016 holds in store?